-Selected circular migration flow plots for both estimated males (left) and females (right) are shown for two time periods in Figure 4.3.
+Selected circular migration flow plots for both estimated males (left) and females (right) are shown for two time periods in Figure 8.
 Estimates are based on gender-specific stock and demographic data.
 In each of the time periods both male and female migration patterns are broadly similar.
 However, in particular periods and regions some distinct differences occur.
-The changes are more clearly illustrated using a plot of the proportion of male to female estimated tenyear migration flows for each regions over all time periods shown in Figure 8.
-Viewed together, both Figure 4.3 and 8 allow for a more detailed discussion of male and female estimated flows.
+The changes are more clearly illustrated using a plot of the proportion of male to female estimated ten-year migration flows for each regions over all time periods shown in Figure 9.